Sally (talk show): Topic selection

 The show featured topics such as "I Survived Despite My Parents", "My Husband Wears Dresses", "Women Who Have to Kill Their Husbands", "Children of Infidelity", and "Black Women Who Lost Their Husbands to White Women".
 Raphael had little involvement in topic selection, with executive producer Burt Dubrow stating, "Let's put it this way ...
 We produce the show.
 [Raphael] hosts the show."
 Raphael said that she "look[s] for human interest stories that everyone is interested in."

 When the show started it covered topics such as people with extreme religious beliefs, but in the later shows Sally and her after specialist Pat Ferrari moved on to more personal family matters such as pregnant and/or out-of-control teens.
 Topics of the show varied widely, from the controversial and hard-hitting stories to more lighthearted fare such as hypnotists getting guests to do funny gags.

 As a result, when content ratings were introduced in the 1990s, the ratings for Sally varied widely from episode to episode, from TV-G to TV-14.
 Drag queens were frequently featured on the show, usually in fun, and some even dressed as Sally impersonators.

 In 1997, the show broadcast an episode titled "We Don't Want Your Race in Our Neighborhood", in which a white guest discussed racism she allegedly experienced in a predominately black neighborhood.
 The episode received some backlash and neighborhood residents claimed that their issues with the guest were actually due to her failure to discipline her child.

+Raphael differentiated the show from other single-issue shows, stating, "Donahue is more of an investigative journalist.
+Oprah is very instinctive.
+I think of myself as being the moderate, even the conservative.
+I come across as what I am, a woman who's been married for 24 years, has children, is involved with her family."

 The Chicago Tribunes Steve Johnson described the typical episode topic as "[e]xtreme makeovers."

 Guest and audience recruitment

 The show recruited guests through posted notices during episodes—known as carts—which provided viewers with future episode topics and the show's phone number.
+To attend as an audience member, a person could write to the show to request tickets.

 By its conclusion, the show had booked approximately 10,000 guests.

 Notable guests

 Nick Sutton of Gummo fame was scouted by director Harmony Korine while watching the episode "My Child Died from Sniffing Paint".

-Famous con man Steve Comisar appeared on Sally as a fraud prevention expert, under the name Brett Champion.

 In 1993, a 16-year-old Gerard Way, future My Chemical Romance frontman, appeared on the show during an episode debating whether or not comics were appropriate for children.
 At the time, Way was a writer for Hart D. Fisher comic "Boneyard Press".